RomeHein/ESPecial/README.md

 It's important to note that if you leave the authorised user list empty, your bot will answer to anyone.
 So be secure, and add at least one user id 😉

 Now you're be able to control all pins in output mode by sending a `/out` or the automations you have set with `/auto`.
 The bot will answer a list of buttons corresponding to the list you've set on the web interface of the ESP32, sweet!

+### Siri integration (iOS)

+This part is actually really easy.
+Starting with iOS 8, Siri can read shortcuts titles and play them whenever you call/say them.
+So all you have to do is create a shortcut in the iOS native app (the app is litteraly called `Shortcut`) that send an http request to the ESPecial API, name it whatever you like, and you are all set up!

 ### MQTT client (advance)
 MQTT is a really nice pubsub protocol.
 I really encourage you to integrate this feature in your home automation.
 This allows a two ways communication between your home bridge and your iot device (here the esp32) in a very lightweight way.